YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 In order to be prepare for issues such as ( events , tasks ) which have start and stop time I wanto to be able to view the issues with the same title, start_time and stop_time in google calendar

-#### 7.4.1. copy an issue-tracker instance issue to  a google calendar event
+#### 7.4.1.
+Copy an issue-tracker instance issue to  a google calendar event

 As an issue-tracker ui user
 In order to be able to see my issues time-schedule via phone and browser in a calendar view I wanto to be able to copy via the ui an issue as a new google calendar event

 ### 7.5.
-Issues listing
+Issues listing in table format

-As an UI user of the issue-tracker application I want to be able to list the issues stored in it.

-#### 7.5.1. automatic issue items sequencing

 As an UI user of the issue-tracker application
+In order to quickly display as much issues as possible I want to be able to list the issues per period.

+#### 7.5.1.
+Automatic issue items sequencing

+As an UI user of the issue-tracker application
 In order to save time while arranging all the different issue items I want the System to automatically sequence each item in list view by a defaut incremental sequence unless I have specified my own sequence.

-#### 7.5.2. issues re-ordering by desired or defaut attribute in list view
+#### 7.5.2.
+Issues re-ordering by desired or defaut attribute in list view

 As a UI user